Four Symbols: History

 In Taoism, the Four Symbols have been assigned human identities and names.
 The Azure Dragon is named Meng Zhang (孟章), the Vermilion Bird is called Ling Guang (陵光), the White Tiger Jian Bing (監兵), and the Black Tortoise Zhi Ming (執明).
-Its Japanese equivalent, in corresponding order: Seiryuu (east), Suzaku (south), Byakko (west), Genbu (North).
+Its Japanese equivalent, in corresponding order: Seiryū (east), Suzaku (south), Byakko (west), Genbu (north).

 The colours associated with the four creatures can be said to match the colours of soil in the corresponding areas of China: the bluish-grey water-logged soils of the east, the reddish iron-rich soils of the south, the whitish saline soils of the western deserts, the black organic-rich soils of the north, and the yellow soils from the central loess plateau.

 In I Ching

 The chapter 繫辭上 (Xì Cí shàng, The Great Treatise I) in the I Ching (易經 (Classics of Changes)) describes the origins of the Four Symbols thus:

 Correspondence with the Five Phases

 These mythological creatures have also been syncretized into the Five Phases system (Wuxing).
 The Azure Dragon of the East represents Wood, the Vermilion Bird of the South represents Fire, the White Tiger of the West represents Metal, and the Black Tortoise (or Black Warrior) of the North represents Water.
 In this system, the fifth principle Earth is represented by the Yellow Dragon of the Center.